Skorpion96/unisoc-su/ghostroot/README.md

 No cleanup mechanism terminates it

-The root process doesn't see any client conected or command sent, the same is almost valid for selinux which will only show some denials for the untrusted_app
+The root process doesn't see any client conected or command sent, the same is almost valid for selinux which will only show some denials for the untrusted_app or worse something unrelated or nothing at all

 Untrusted apps can silently inject commands into this process using normal file I/O